-Please note that while we constantly update our articles, exhibitions do tend to change frequently, so some of the information may have changed without our knowledge.
+Please note that while we constantly update our articles, this article on the National Museum of Singapore was last updated in June 2020, exhibitions do tend to change frequently, so some of the information may have changed without our knowledge.

 If you only had a day to learn about Singapore’s past, then the National Museum of Singapore would be your go-to place.